cmdotcom-plugins/cm-plugin-hybridmessaging/README.md

 * offset: `number`, (optional) - offset from which messages to retrieve

-* successCallback: `function`, (optional) - callback to be called on successful message retrieval
+* successCallback: `function`, (required) - callback to be called upon successful message retrieval

-* errorCallback: `function`, (optional) - callback to be called on message retrieval error
+* errorCallback: `function`, (optional) - callback function to be called upon error

 ### Example